aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/comments/get-all/_index.md

 weight: 40
 ---

-The REST API allows you to get all comments from a Word Document.
+This REST API retrieves a collection of `Comment` items from a document.

 ## REST API